vorontsov-alexander/AdsgramForUnityWebGL/README.md

 ### ⚙️ Installation

-1. Download the `.unitypackage` file and import it into your Unity project:
+1. Download the Zip and move the files into the project folder.
-   **Assets → Import Package → Custom Package...**

 2. Add the prefab named **`AdManager`** to your scene.
 3. Download and place the following files into your build folder (`Build/`):
    - `telegram-web-app.js` — Telegram Web App API